|October 2014||September 2014||October 2013|

 The unemployment rate in the Utica-Rome MSA decreased from 7.0 percent in October 2013 to 5.9 percent in October 2014.
 This marks the 21st consecutive month of over-the-year improvements in the jobless rate.
 (The current unemployment rate series began in 1990.)

-The unemployment rate is expected to decline from September to October.
-Most of the seasonal losses in retail trade and leisure and hospitality occurred in September.
+The unemployment rate remained unchanged from September to October.
 Historically, from September to October, in the past 10 years, the unemployment rate declined 9 times and remained unchanged once.
 In the past 10 years, the largest September to October change in the unemployment rate was 0.3 percentage points.

 The unemployment rate is expected to increase from October to November.
 Historically, from October to November, in the past 10 years, the unemployment rate increased 8 times, declined once and remained unchanged once.
 Although retail jobs are expected to continue to increase during the Christmas shopping season, seasonal declines will be prevalent in construction and leisure and hospitality due to inclement weather.

 For the 12-month period ending November 2014, the nonfarm job count in the Utica-Rome metro area declined 500, or 0.4 percent, to 129,200.
 Private sector employment fared somewhat better, declining 300, or 0.3 percent.

 Job gains occurred in Other Services (+300) and Educational and Health Services (+200).